rosalindfranklininstitute/Ot2Rec/README.md

 ## 4. Reconstruction
 The final step of image processing is reconstruction, which is a continuation from the alignment process in IMOD.
+There are two options for reconstruction, IMOD and [Savu](https://savu.readthedocs.io/en/latest/).

+## 4a.
+IMOD Reconstruction
 ### Creating configuration file
 To create the configuration file for reconstruction in IMOD, run the following command:
 ```